olgajuanne/Maratona-Explorer-2/README.md

 ## :memo: Licença

-Esse projeto está sob a licença MIT.
+Esse projeto está sob a licença MIT license.

 ---